Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

 ### Receiver project

 The Receiver mimics a back-end system.
-It is also configured to use SQL Server transport with NHibernate persistence but instead of hard-coding the other endpoint's schema, it uses a convention based on the endpoint's queue name.
+It is also configured to use the SQL Server transport with SQL persistence, but with a different schema.

 snippet:ReceiverConfiguration

-snippet:NHibernate

 When the message arrives at the Receiver, a `TransactionScope` is created that encompasses

- * dequeuing the message
+ * Dequeuing the message
- * persisting business data using the shared session,
+ * Accessing the shared connection and persisting business data using [Dapper](https://github.com/StackExchange/Dapper)
- * persisting saga data of `OrderLifecycleSaga` ,
+ * Persisting saga data of `OrderLifecycleSaga`
- * sending the reply message and the timeout request.
+ * Sending the reply message and the timeout request

 snippet:Reply

 snippet:Timeout

-The shared session is managed by NServiceBus hence no need to explicitly begin a transaction or `Flush()` the session.
+The shared session is managed by NServiceBus, so there is no need to explicitly commit a transaction or dispose the connection.

 snippet:StoreUserData

-The downside of this approach is, it makes it impossible to use NHibernate's second level cache feature since it requires usage of NHibernate's transactions and letting NHibernate manage its database connections, both of which are disabled when operating in shared connection mode.